COVID-19

 People

-Andrew Kennedy specializes in international and comparative politics, with particular interest in China, India, and the United States.
+Andrew Kennedy serves as Head of the Policy and Governance Department and Associate Professor at the Crawford School of Public Policy.
+His research focuses on international and comparative politics, with particular interest in China, India, and the United States.
 He is currently engaged in two major research projects.
 The first investigates China’s emergence as a science and technology power since 1949.
 The second explores the international reaction to China’s growing technological prowess in the 21st century.
 He has also published widely on the foreign policies of China and India in the Cold War and post-Cold War periods.
 His research has been supported by an ARC Discovery Early Career Researcher Award, among other sources.
-Photo: https://crawford.anu.edu.au/people/academic/andrew-kennedy

 Sara Bice

-Sara Bice serves as Head, PoGo Program and is Foundation Director, Institute for Infrastructure in Society.
+Sara Bice serves as Foundation Director at the Institute for Infrastructure in Society.
 She is Professor and Vice Chancellor’s Futures Scheme Senior Fellow for her work on The Next Generation Engagement program, Australia’s largest study into community engagement for major infrastructure projects.
 Sara’s research agenda is cross-cutting and deeply engaged with industry and government.
 She publishes on the intersection of corporations, communities and governments as they negotiate the impacts of major projects, with an aim to mitigate environmental and social risks and optimise potential benefits.
 Sara is Professor, Special International Guest, Tsinghua University and recipient of the International Association for Impact Assessment Outstanding Service Award (2020).

 Björn Dressel